thom4parisot/thom4.net/source/_posts/2013-customized-chrome-extension-icon-dev-version.md

 ## Extension Background Page Boilerplate

-For the sake of letting our extension testable in the future, we want to separate the *features* from the *execution*.
+For the sake of testability, we want to separate the *features* from the *execution*.

 So our background page is defined as is in the Manifest file: